julianh2o/reflowster.com/_posts/2014-06-23-finaldesign.markdown

 ---
 layout: post
-title:  "Parts are ordered in quantity and we&#39;re closing down on our final design"
+title:  "Parts are ordered in quantity and we're closing down on our final design"
 categories: news
 ---